Truecoding4life/api-adventures/README.md

  * Unsplash API - https://unsplash.com/developers

  ## Description:
 API Adventures is an API index by category, for developers, with the ability to save API resources to a user dashboard, create new API resources and add to the index.

-API Adventures is a robust web application built using Node.js, Express.js, and MySQL, following the MVC paradigm to ensure a structured and maintainable codebase.
+It is a full-stack web application built using Node.js, Express.js, and MySQL, following the MVC paradigm to ensure a structured and maintainable codebase.
 It offers a secure and interactive platform with RESTful API endpoints for data retrieval and addition.
 The application employs Handlebars.js as the templating engine for dynamic content rendering.